Sunday, June 30, 2024

 The case for ys = empty, is similar to the case for xs = empty.
 We conclude by use of the definitions of merge and mset_of and the fact that combining mset_of(ys) with the empty multiset produces mset_of(ys).

-conclude m_one(x) ⨄ mset_of(xs')
+suffices m_one(x) ⨄ mset_of(xs')

-= m_one(x) ⨄ mset_of(xs') ⨄ m_fun(λ{0})
+= (m_one(x) ⨄ mset_of(xs')) ⨄ m_fun(λ{0})

-by rewrite m_sum_empty[Nat, m_one(x) ⨄ mset_of(xs')].
+rewrite m_sum_empty[Nat, m_one(x) ⨄ mset_of(xs')]

 In the case for ys = node(y, ys'), we continue to follow the structure of merge and switch on x ≤ y.